nytud/hunlp-GATE/README.md

 This will upload your local `hungarian.jar`, `creole.xml` and `resources` directory to the update server.
 This enables users to use __Method 1__ for installation.

+##Using or embedding the Lang_Hungarian plugin as a client-server system (for power users)

+The **Lang_Hungarian** [GATE](http://gate.ac.uk/) Processing Resources can be run not just from the GATE GUI (called GATE Developer) but from Linux command line using GATE Embedded technology.

+It is recommended to use the so called [gate-server](https://github.com/dlt-rilmta/hunlp-GATE/tree/master/gate-server) which is an optimized solution for running GATE Processing Resources.

 ##Using the Lang_Hungarian plugin from the command line (for power users)

-The **Lang_Hungarian** [GATE](http://gate.ac.uk/) Processing Resources can be run not just from the GATE GUI (called GATE Developer) but from Linux command line using GATE Embedded technology.
+The secondary option to use the **Lang_Hungarian** [GATE](http://gate.ac.uk/) Processing Resources from Linux command line is the simple method described here.
-There are two options: first is using the [gate-server](https://github.com/dlt-rilmta/hunlp-GATE/tree/master/gate-server) which is an optimized solution for running GATE Processing Resources, second is this simple method described here.

 ###Preparation